ak--47/ga4-mixpanel/README.md

 GCS_BUCKET: "mp_bucky"
 MP_TOKEN: "987654321"
 ```
+once you have setup your environment variables, redeploy the service

 - for `CONFIG.json` ... just modify the file in the repo and redeploy the service